 This post contains affiliate links.
 We earn a small commission if you click through and make a purchase.
 We only share brands we truly believe in.

-Choosing sustainable bedding brands will help you sleep better
+Did you know that choosing sustainable bedding brands will help you sleep better?

 A lot of the bedding available on the market is made of synthetic fibers or conventional cotton.
 While the latter might seem like a good alternative, conventional cotton is grown using a lot of water, pesticides, and other chemicals.
 Simply switching to organic cotton can save about 90% of the water required just to grow conventional cotton.
 Insane, right?!

 From the price to the chemicals, buying new eco friendly bedding can be a nightmare, and shopping for a "natural" or "organic" one will definitely NOT have you sleeping easy.
 In fact, it's one of the hardest areas in the home to green and that's thanks to a number of chemicals that are added to most bedding products.
 These include perfumes, flame-retarders, toxic dyes, stain guards and more.
 Most of these substances are toxic to the planet and give off VOCs (Volatile Organic Compounds) into the air you breathe while you are sleeping.
 Um, NO!